sven-hash/docs/versioned_docs/version-stable/glossary.md

 **[Mix node Bonding](https://nymtech.net/docs/stable/run-nym-nodes/nodes/mixnodes/#bonding-your-mix-node)** - The action of node operators bonding their stake (in the form of NYM tokens) to a Mix node in order to join the network topology and begin routing traffic through.

+**[Network Requester](https://nymtech.net/docs/stable/run-nym-nodes/nodes/requester)** - Is a binary that can be ran alongside a Nym Client on a VPS, which allows for private network requests to be made outside the mixnet from you local Nym client

 **Nym** - The in-text name of the organisation.

+**[Nym Typescript SDK](https://nymtech.net/docs/stable/sdk/overview)** - A Typescript software development kit which allows developers to build browser-based Mixnet application.

 **[NYM](https://nymtech.net/docs/stable/nym-cli/#send-tokens-to-an-account)** - Natively distributed token.